ec-europa/toolkit/docs/git-hooks.md

 ### 1. toolkit-hooks-git-update
 The execution of this target is automatically triggered after toolkit installation.
-The target will look for scripts in a folder that is named after the hook you wish to use.
-Two locations will be scanned:
+The target will look for scripts in a folder inside of `resources/git/hooks` that is named with the name of the git hook you wish to use.
-- `vendor/ec-europa/toolkit/includes/git/hooks`
-- `resources/git/hooks`

 If any scripts are found in these locations the toolkit will copy a bash script to the `.git/hooks` location with the chosen hook name.
 If